It came out of nowhere

 I am following the days by the path of a narrow stream in which each moment arises and falls away, arises and falls away.
 I am steady, I am doing okay.
-The list of the artworks continues.
-Most of the time it is an excerpt of text, or a painting, or a piece of music.
+The list of the artworks continues, handwritten inside a passport-sized notebook — gridded pages, thread-bound; the simple papered cover evinces barefaced scuffs and smudges as it ages.
+Each entry is often a single sentence, or a painting, or a piece of music.
 Because I find it difficult to speak, I focus on the making of my list.
 Each artwork I select has become the thing the day seems to pivot upon – like the moment of a tide’s turning, like an anchor setting into the sand.
 It is the thing that resolves me, that makes the day possible to move through.
 It rises to the surface without fail.

 My mother is not someone I have ever been able to talk to all that much about art or literature or the work I am trying to do.
 Yet, the daily marginal markers of her improvement at the hospital have begun to be measured in some way, I notice, by her appetite and ability to experience the listening of music, the viewing of photographs – maybe even the reading of a small, slim book, with time.
 She holds it in her hands.
 This is what comes after reaching out to touch the ones she loves, meeting their eyes, recalling their names.
 She will get there, I’m sure.